aleebe21/IS477finalgroupproject/README.md

 This would help identify not just where charging is present, but where **fast, high-throughput** charging is available to support long-distance travel and dense urban usage.

-### 4. Temporal Trends
+Temporal Trends

-Both datasets include the potential to analyze change over time:
+Both datasets contain the possibility of measuring change over time:

-- The DOL dataset contains model years and could potentially be linked to registration dates.
+The DOL data has model years and could, at best, be associated with the year of registration.

-- The AFDC dataset includes `Open Date` and `Updated At` fields for stations.
+The AFDC data has fields for stations open and updated at.

-Future work could build time series to answer questions such as:
+A future study could build a time series to determine:

-- Are stations being added at a rate that keeps up with new EV registrations?
+Are stations being opened at a pace that meets the new EVs being registered?

-- Which cities are “closing the gap” and which are falling behind?
+Which cities are "catching up" and which cities are "falling behind"?

-### 5. Utilization and Behavioral Data
+Utilization and Behavioral Data

-Our analysis is limited to **capacity**, not **usage**.
-Ideally, we would combine:
+We're missing use data since our analysis only concerns capacity.
+Ideally, we'd have:

-- Charger session data (e.g., from utilities or networks).
+Charger session data (harkening to utilities or networks).

-- Charging network pricing data.
+Charging network pricing data.

-- Trip data or travel surveys.
+Trip data/transportation surveys.

-This could reveal whether apparent gaps in infrastructure actually translate into user hardship (e.g., long wait times, frequent queuing) and help prioritize investments where they would have the greatest impact.
+This would go a long way in determining whether gaps in information suggest a lack of charging capabilities or user frustration (wait times, queuing) that can better prioritize investments in the most effective areas.

 ### 6. Reproducible Packaging and Containerization